FIVE JEWELS OF WISDOM

 Many people wonder how they can advance spiritually.
 Everyone can

-benefit from understanding the nature of karma as it is worked out in one's
+benefit from understanding the nature of karma as it unfolds in one's daily

-daily life.
-One will gain a theoretical understanding by thinking about and
+life.
+One can gain a theoretical understanding by contemplating the concept of

 every deed we do (good, bad and indifferent) will return to us in some form or